 - Stability of content as it loads (Does the layout shift as the page loads?)

 Google combines the Core Web Vitals metrics with other page experience metrics, like mobile-friendliness and accessibility, to determine how they rank your page in search.

-A positive page experience means your potential patients and customers can find the information they need and access that information in a fast and intuitive way.
+A positive page experience means your potential patients and customers can find the information they need and access it quickly and intuitively.
 Google describes this as “making the web more delightful for users across all browsers and surfaces.”

 How do I measure Core Web Vitals?

-If you’re looking for ways to improve Core Web Vitals scores, Search Engine Land has a guide for optimizing page experience.
+If you’re looking for ways to improve your content’s Core Web Vitals scores, Search Engine Journal has a guide for optimizing page experience.